 Support the Other Person's Decisions

 Disagreeing about things that affect the entire family in front of the children is a surefire way to show your spouse there's room for disrespect and manipulation.
 Be proactive in setting ground rules and making decisions on how discipline or other important matters will be handled at home.
-Then you can support your spouse's decisions in front of the kids to show respect for your partner.
+Then you can support your spouse's decisions in front of the kids to show respect for your partner and a unified front when it comes to parenting.
 If you take issue with something your spouse has said or done, discuss it in private, then talk with the kids about it if necessary.

 Take Mini Marriage Time Outs

-Make moments throughout the day where you send your spouse the message that she's on your mind and she matters.
+Make moments throughout the day where you send your spouse the message that he or she is on your mind and he or she matters.
 Just like you would put a note in your kid's lunch box, take a moment after lunch to send your spouse a text.
 Look for opportunities to have a few moments together even in the midst of your busy day.
 These mini moments can be as simple as a ritual long hug after dinner or locking the bathroom door in the morning so you can enjoy a shower together.

 Offer Verbal Praise

-Just as you let your kids know they're doing awesome, tell your spouse that he is too.
-Give specific praise in front of the whole family to boost your husband's confidence and help the kids see his best attributes.
+Just as you let your kids know they're doing awesome, tell your spouse that he or she is too.
+Give specific praise in front of the whole family to boost your partner's confidence and help the kids see his or her best attributes.

 Trust Your Partner's Intentions

-You married this woman because she is a kind, loving soul.
-In times of family turmoil or crisis, keep in mind that your partner's intentions are good, even if her delivery is not.
-When you express your concerns, use language that says you didn't like an action rather than something that puts her personality or values down.
+You married this person because he or she is a kind, loving soul.
+In times of family turmoil or crisis, keep in mind that your partner's intentions are good, even if their delivery is not.
+When you express your concerns, use language that says you didn't like an action rather than something that puts their personality or values down.

 Consider Your Spouse's Schedule